Home » Practices » Policies & Plans

 Revised in 2014, the Equal Employment Opportunity Policy asserts the university’s commitment to employment practices that do not discriminate on the basis of race, color, sex [including sexual orientation, gender identity, and gender expression], age, religion, national origin, disability, veteran status, and/or genetic information.
 While everyone helps to ensure an equal opportunity workplace, the Office of Affirmative Action/Equal Employment Opportunity monitors performance in relation to this policy.

-Updated in 2012, the Speech and Demonstration Policy supports the right of students, employees, and visitors to speak in public and to demonstrate for or against actions and opinions.
-The policy establishes the steps of Ralph Brown Draughton Library as an Open Air Forum available for speech and demonstration activities, given the individual/group obtains a proper permit from Student Center Operations’ office.
+Updated in 2021, the Expression and Demonstration Policy supports the right of students, employees, and visitors to speak in public and to demonstrate for or against actions and opinions.
+The policy establishes the northeast corner of the intersection of Mell Street

 Per the 2012 Policy on Faculty and Staff Communication with State and Elected Federal Officials, Faculty and Staff of the university must follow detailed guidelines pertaining to contact with certain state and federal officials.
 This policy helps ensure compliance with legal requirements, enhance effectiveness of communications, and facilitate coordination.